Kindle DRM Removal in 2026: Why Calibre Broke and How to Get Your Text Without It

 The manual version of OCR extraction looks like this:

-It works, but it's brutal for anything longer than a few pages.
-Screenshotting a 300-page book one page at a time would take hours.
+It works, but it gets tedious beyond a few pages.
+Capturing a chapter one page at a time can take a while.

 What About Amazon's New DRM-Free EPUB Downloads?